 Students in English studies can also gain practical experience as Writing Center tutors, classroom Writing Assistants, and writers and editors for the Chronicle (the College newspaper), The Kindling humor magazine, and the NC Review literary magazine.
 In a senior portfolio, English majors collect and reflect on their best work as critical readers and writers.
 Advanced placement credit is possible for students with high performance in the Advanced Placement Program of the College Entrance Examination Board and for others with exceptional preparation.
 Students seeking the English major and a minor in Secondary Education must take additional English courses.
 Consult the Education Student Handbook for these requirements.
+Degree offered: B.A.

 NOTE: ENG 115, ENG 125, and ENG 315 may not be counted toward an English major or minor or toward the 51 credit hour maximum in the department.

-English Major

-The choice of electives to complete the major should be determined by the student's interests and career choices in addition to careful consultation with the student's academic advisor.
+English Major The choice of electives to complete the major should be determined by the student's interests and career choices in addition to careful consultation with the student's academic advisor.
 The Departmental Core:

-- ENG 201 Critical Methods in English Studies - ENG 203 English Literature to 1660 - ENG 205 18th-Century Literature - ENG 207 19th- and 20th-Century American Literature - ENG 209 19th- and 20th-Century British Literature
+ENG 201 Critical Methods in English Studies

+ENG 203 English Literature to 1660

+ENG 205 18th-Century Literature

+ENG 207 19th- and 20th-Century American Literature

+ENG 209 19th- and 20th-Century British Literature

 Literature Emphasis:

 34 credit hours minimum, including the five core courses, ENG 265, ENG 480, and 15 hours at the 300-level or higher, of which at least 12 hours must be in literature and at least six hours must be at the 400-level.

-Required Support Courses
+Required Support Courses Nine credit hours of foreign language study at any level.
+Writing Emphasis: